 The deferred sales charge is a fixed dollar amount equal to \$0.150 per Unit.
 The deferred sales charge will be paid from the Trust to the Sponsor in three monthly installments.
 If the Unit price exceeds \$10.00 per Unit, the deferred sales charge will be less than 1.50%; if the Unit price is less than \$10.00 per Unit, the deferred sales charge will exceed 1.50%, however, the maximum sales charge will not exceed 1.50% due to a credit applied at the time of purchase.
 If Units are redeemed at any time prior to the Trust's final deferred sales charge payment, any uncollected portion of the \$0.150 per Unit deferred sales charge amount will be deducted from the proceeds.
+Accordingly, the net asset value of your Units will decrease following each deferred sales charge payment.
 See Public Sale of Units-Public Offering Price for further detail.